shawndacosta/G20-AI-PROJECT/README.md

 # III.
 Methodology

 ## ⚙ Choice of Algorithms
 To build an accurate price prediction system, we evaluated several machine learning models and compared their performance.
-Our approach combined *interpretability, **computational efficiency, and **predictive accuracy*.
+Our approach focused on clarity, efficiency, and predictive accuracy.

 The following models were tested: